UK's FTSE set for 2 pct weekly drop as commodity stocks fall

 * Pullback in oil price weighs on BP and Shell

-LONDON, March 27 Britain's main equity index fell for a fourth day on Friday, pulled down by commodity stocks as iron ore prices plunged and a stronger U.S. dollar also weighed on mining shares.
+LONDON, March 27 Britain's main equity index fell for a fourth day on Friday, pulled down by commodity stocks as iron ore plunged while a rise in the U.S. dollar also weighed on mining shares.

-Energy shares such as BP and Royal Dutch Shell dipped too with lower oil prices, although cruise ship company Carnival rose more than 5 percent after posting higher-than-expected profits.
+Iron ore futures in Asia slid on the prospect that global producers would continue to lift supply.

-Iron ore futures slid on the prospect that global producers would continue to lift supply.
+The head of Rio Tinto, the world's second-largest iron ore miner, also dismissed as "harebrained" a suggestion by smaller rival Fortescue Metals of a way to boost prices.

-The head of Rio Tinto, the world's second-largest iron ore extractor, also dismissed as "harebrained" a suggestion by smaller rival Fortescue Metals that miners should cap output to boost prices.
+Rio Tinto fell 2.3 percent while rival miner Anglo American retreated 4 percent, making Anglo American the worst-performing FTSE 100 stock in percentage terms.

-Rio Tinto fell 3 percent while rival miner Anglo American retreated 3.6 percent, the worst-performing FTSE 100 stock in percentage terms.
+Traders added that a rise in the dollar was also impacting the commodity sector.

-A rise in the dollar, which erodes the purchasing power of those buying commodities with other currencies, also hurt the sector.
+The dollar extended a rebound as U.S. Federal Reserve officials reiterated they were on track to raise interest rates this year, and a stronger dollar often erodes the purchasing power of those paying for commodities with other currencies.

-"Sustained losses for oil and copper have meant that the FTSE's influential commodity sectors have given no relief for the UK index," said Spreadex analyst Connor Campbell.
+"The return of dollar strength has seen commodity prices take a tumble, and subsequently the heavy weighting of the mining sector in the FTSE has seen it struggle to keep pace with more sprightly European equity markets," said IG market analyst Alastair McCaig.

-Oil prices dropped more than $1 a barrel after a two-day rally prompted by geopolitical tensions in the Middle East.
+Oil majors such as BP and Royal Dutch Shell were also impacted by a fall in oil prices.
+Crude dropped more than $1 after a two-day rally, which had been fuelled by geopolitical tensions in the Middle East.

-Goldman Sachs said the bombing of Yemen would have little effect on oil supplies because it was only a small crude exporter and tankers could find ways to avoid its waters.
+Goldman Sachs said military strikes in Yemen would have little effect on oil supplies as Yemen was only a small crude exporter and tankers could avoid its waters.

 BEIJING, March 25 An operation platform collapsed at a power plant in China on Saturday, killing nine people and injuring two, the official Xinhua news agency reported.